Narges Mohammadi: Biography

-Mohammadi was first arrested in 1998 for her criticisms of the Iranian government and spent a year in prison.
-In April 2010, she was summoned to the Islamic Revolutionary Court for her membership in the DHRC.
-She was briefly released on a US$50,000 bail but re-arrested several days later and detained at Evin Prison.
-Mohammadi's health declined while in custody, and she developed an epilepsy-like disease, causing her to periodically lose muscle control.
-After a month, she was released and allowed to seek medical treatment.

-In July 2011, Mohammadi was prosecuted again and found guilty of "acting against the national security, membership of the DHRC and propaganda against the regime."
-In September, she was sentenced to 11 years' imprisonment.
-Mohammadi stated that she had learned of the verdict only through her lawyers and had been "given an unprecedented 23-page judgement issued by the court in which they repeatedly likened my human rights activities to attempts to topple the regime."
-In March 2012, the sentence was upheld by an appeals court, though it was reduced to six years.
-On 26 April, she was arrested to begin her sentence.
+In 2010, Mohammadi was arrested and held in solitary confinement for a month.
+She developed an epilepsy-like disease, causing her to periodically lose muscle control; she was released and allowed to seek medical treatment.
+In 2011, she was sentenced to 11 years in prison for "acting against national security, membership of the DHRC and propaganda against the regime".
+Mohammadi stated that she was "given an unprecedented 23-page judgement issued by the court in which they repeatedly likened my human rights activities to attempts to topple the regime."
+Under appeal, this sentence was reduced to six years.

 The sentence was protested by the British Foreign Office, which called it "another sad example of the Iranian authorities' attempts to silence brave human rights defenders."
 Amnesty International designated her a prisoner of conscience and called for her immediate release.
-Reporters Without Borders issued an appeal on Mohammadi's behalf on the ninth anniversary of photographer Zahra Kazemi's death in Evin Prison, stating that Mohammadi was a prisoner whose life was "in particular danger."
+Reporters Without Borders issued an appeal on Mohammadi's behalf, stating that Mohammadi was a prisoner whose life was "in particular danger."
 In July 2012, an international group of lawmakers called for her release, including US Senator Mark Kirk, former Canadian Attorney General Irwin Cotler, UK MP Denis MacShane, Australian MP Michael Danby, Italian MP Fiamma Nirenstein, and Lithuanian MP Emanuelis Zingeris.
 On 31 July 2012, Mohammadi was released from prison.

+While free on bail, Mohammadi founded the Women’s Citizenship Center, and worked with an organization called The Campaign for Step by Step Abolition of the Death Penalty, also known as 'Legam'.
 On 31 October 2014, Mohammadi made a speech at the gravesite of Sattar Beheshti, stating, "How is it that the Parliament Members are suggesting a Plan for the Promotion of Virtue and Prevention of Vice, but nobody spoke up two years ago when an innocent human being by the name of Sattar Beheshti died under torture in the hands of his interrogator?"
-The video of her speech quickly went viral on social media networks, resulting in Evin Prison court summoning her.
+The video of her speech quickly went viral on social media networks, resulting in her arrest.

-In the summons I received on 5 November 2014, it is stated that I must turn myself in 'for charges', but there is no further explanation about these charges.